Esri/cordova-plugin-advanced-geolocation/api_reference.md

 **IMPORTANT** Please make note of the following:

 * There are minimum device SDK requirements.
-API level 17 is the current minimum to take advantage of this functionality.
+API level 17 is the current minimum to take advantage of this specific functionality.
+Plus, this project requires a minimum of SDK 21 or greater.
+Be aware of how you set the `minSdkVersion` in the AndroidManifest, for example: `<uses-sdk android:minSdkVersion="21" android:targetSdkVersion="22" />`
 * Activating cellular data may result in additional network charges for the user.
 * This information is not gauranteed.
 * To make use of this data requires access to a cell tower database.
 We don't provide cell tower location data, however there are databases available.
 One example provider is the [OpenCellId organization](http://wiki.opencellid.org/wiki/View_the_data).